wansang93/OS_Cloud/AWS/Introduction to AWS/Introduction to AWS.md

 > Andy Jassy - CEO AWS

-**You can literally provision really complex environments**
+**You can provision complex environments**

 ## A Brief Time Line of AWS

 - 2003: Chris & Benjamin present a paper
 - 2004: SQS officially launched
 - 2006: AWS officially launched
-- 2007: over 180,000 devlopers on the platform
+- 2007: over 180,000 developers on the platform
 - 2010: all of amazon.com moved over
-- 2012: First re:Invent Confernce
+- 2012: First re: Invent Conference
 - 2013: Certifications Launched
-- 2014: Committed to achieve 100% renewable energy usage for its global footprint
+- 2014: Committed to achieving 100% renewable energy usage for its global footprint
-- 2015: AWS breaks out its revenue: $6 Billion USD per annum and growing close to 90% year on year
+- 2015: AWS breaks out its revenue: $6 Billion per annum and growing close to 90% year on year

 ## Gartner's Magic Quadrant